Where to see Great hammerhead sharks (Sphyrna mokarran) on dive liveaboards

-Great hammerhead shark
+Great hammerhead sharks marine creature

-Great hammerhead shark facts, habitat and behaviour
+Great hammerhead sharks facts, habitat and behaviour

 The great hammerhead shark (Sphyrna mokarran) is one of the ocean’s most distinctive predators.